 - Maintenance cycles to update test cases and automation code when features change (10-20 hours/month)

-The total cost of the Qase-centered workflow for a mid-sized team (10-15 people, 500+ test cases) typically runs $40K-80K per year when you include the management tool, execution infrastructure, and engineering time for writing and maintaining tests.
+For a mid-sized team (10-15 people, 500+ test cases) running Qase alongside manual E2E automation, that full stack typically runs $40K-80K per year including the management tool, execution infrastructure, and engineering time.

 - Self-hosted (free platform): Infrastructure costs only, typically $200-400/month ($2,400-4,800/year).
 Full control over data and scaling.

 1. Connect your repo.
 Sign up for the free tier at getautonoma.com or self-host by cloning the GitHub repo and following the deployment docs.
-Connect your GitHub repository and let Autonoma's AI analyze your codebase.
+Connect your GitHub repository and let the Planner agent analyze your codebase.
 This takes minutes.

 3. Validate coverage.
 Compare AI-generated test coverage against your existing Qase test suites.
 The AI generates tests from your actual code, so it often catches flows and edge cases that manual test cases miss.
 Review the AI-generated test plans, identify any gaps, and iterate.
-Most teams achieve equivalent or better coverage within days.
+Most teams see useful coverage within days.

-The key insight: you are not migrating 500 test cases from Qase to Autonoma.
-You are connecting your repo and letting AI generate fresh, code-aware tests that are inherently more accurate and maintainable than manually written test cases.
+The key point: you are not migrating 500 test cases out of Qase into Autonoma.
+You are connecting your repo and letting AI generate fresh, code-aware E2E tests, which can run standalone or sit alongside whatever test case management process your team keeps.

 Frequently Asked Questions

-Yes.
-Autonoma is fully self-hostable with complete source code on GitHub.
-You can run it on your infrastructure (AWS, GCP, Azure, on-premise) with zero feature restrictions.
-Qase offers no self-hosting option: it is cloud-only SaaS.
+For test case management specifically, Qase does not offer self-hosting; it is cloud-only SaaS.
+If you are open to a different category, Autonoma is fully self-hostable with complete source code on GitHub.
+You can run it on your own infrastructure (AWS, GCP, Azure, on-premise) with zero feature restrictions, though it covers AI-generated E2E testing rather than test case organization.

 Qase is free for up to 3 users, then $24-36/user/month on paid plans.
-A 10-person team pays $2,880-4,320/year for test management alone: you still need separate tools and engineers for test automation.
-Autonoma offers a free tier with 100K credits, cloud at $499/month with full AI test generation and execution, or free self-hosting.
+A 10-person team pays $2,880-4,320/year for test case management.
+That covers organizing and tracking tests, not generating or executing them.
+Autonoma, which handles AI-generated E2E test execution rather than test management, offers a free tier with 100K credits, cloud at $499/month, or free self-hosting.

-Qase is a test management platform: it organizes, tracks, and reports on test cases that humans write and maintain.
-Autonoma is an autonomous testing platform: AI generates tests from your codebase, executes them using vision models, and self-heals when UI changes.
-Qase manages the spreadsheet; Autonoma eliminates it.
+Qase is a test case management platform: it organizes, tracks, and reports on test cases that humans write and maintain.
+Autonoma is an AI-native E2E testing platform: it generates tests directly from your codebase, executes them against real preview environments using vision models, and keeps them updated as your code changes.
+They solve different problems.
+Qase organizes the artifacts your team produces; Autonoma produces and runs the tests themselves.
+Many teams use a TCM tool for planning and reporting alongside an execution layer like Autonoma.

 The Bottom Line

-Autonoma eliminates the paradigm entirely.
-Full source code on GitHub (BSL 1.1, Apache 2.0 in 2028).
-AI generates tests from your codebase, executes them with vision-based self-healing, and manages the full lifecycle autonomously.
+If what you actually need is AI-generated E2E tests running against real preview environments, that's a different job.
+Autonoma is an open-source AI testing platform with full source code on GitHub (BSL 1.1, Apache 2.0 in 2028).
+The Planner and Diffs Agent generate and maintain E2E tests directly from your codebase, the Executor runs them against real preview environments, and the Reviewer classifies the results.
 Self-host on your infrastructure or use our cloud.
 Unlimited parallels on every plan.
 No vendor lock-in.
-No manual test case management.
 Free tier starts at 100K credits, cloud at $499/month, self-hosted at infrastructure cost only.

 Ready to try open source testing?